Iengem/Bolt-clone/README.md

 # Bolt-clone
-The deployed site of this project can be accessed through bol-t.netlify.app
+The deployed site of this project can be accessed through https://bol-t.netlify.app